wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 Ivy picked up one of the wedges, feeling the smooth hardwood against her palm.
 "How do you know what shape to cut?"

 "Trial and error mostly.
 And hoping you don't crack anything expensive while you're learning."
 Tamsin set down her tools and looked at Ivy seriously.
-"That's the thing about this work—most of it is learned on the job, under pressure, when things are going wrong.
+"That's the thing about this work; most of it is learned on the job, under pressure, when things are going wrong.
 The theory is useful, but the real skill comes from making mistakes and learning how to fix them quickly."

 "Have you made many mistakes?"